maternion/MatOllama/README.md

 ## 🎯 Tips & Best Practices

 ### Performance
+- Use `/unload` in chat mode to cleanly free memory and exit
-- Use `unload` between different models to free memory
+- Use `unload` command to free specific models from memory
 - Monitor with `ps` to track resource usage
 - Set appropriate `temp` values (0.7 default, 0.3 for factual, 1.2 for creative)

 ### Workflow
 - Use `select` for visual model picking
+- Use `ls` as shorthand for `list` command
 - Save important sessions before switching models
+- Use `/unload` instead of `/exit` when you want to free model memory
 - Export conversations regularly for backup
 - Use `/switch` to compare model responses on same topic

+### Model Management
+- The `rm` command now shows updated model list automatically
+- Delete by name to avoid index confusion: `rm old-model-name`
+- Always check `ps` to see what's actually running
+- Use `/unload` in chat mode for clean memory management

 ### Organization
 - Use descriptive names when saving sessions
 - Export training conversations as JSON
 - Keep Sessions/ organized by date or topic
-- Regular cleanup of old exports and models
+- Regular cleanup of old exports and models using improved `rm` command

 ***